Braden-Hicklin/CS260/Final/Readme.md

                     0 - 2   75

 ## Assignment Satisfaction
+### Design -->
-Design --> When I think of graphs I think of towns in a video game that are seperated by roads of arbitrary distances.
+When I think of graphs I think of towns in a video game that are seperated by roads of arbitrary distances.
 In said game you want to find the shortest possible distance that it would take to get from town 0 to town 5, this is where things like minimum spanning trees and shortest path algorithms can come into play because they allow things like the ingame map to help guide the player along said shortest path.
-Two Tests for each function --> There are two tests for all functions except the utility function min_key in prim.cpp mainly because I'm not sure how to test variably, considering it has a very specific job.
+### Two Tests for each function -->
+There are two tests for all functions except the utility function min_key in prim.cpp mainly because I'm not sure how to test variably, considering it has a very specific job.
-Graph Implementation --> there isn't really a function that lets the user create more vertices dynamically, but in dijkstra.cpp you can update the vertices as you please in main.
+### Graph Implementation -->
+there isn't really a function that lets the user create more vertices dynamically, but in dijkstra.cpp you can update the vertices as you please in main.
 In dijkstra.cpp there is an add_edge function that allows the user or developer to create edges for the adjacency list.
 In dijkstra.cpp there is a shortest path function that uses Dijkstra's algorithm.
 And lastly, in prim.cpp there is a minimum spanning tree function that uses Prim's algorithm.
-Complexity analysis --> Because I used Dijkstra's algorithm the complexity should be O(Edges log(Vertices)) for time and O(Vertices), for the mst I used Prim's algorithm so the complexity should be  O(Edges log(Vertices)
+### Complexity analysis -->
+Because I used Dijkstra's algorithm the complexity should be O(E logV) for time and O(V), for the mst I used Prim's algorithm so the complexity should be  O(E logV) where E represents edges and V represents vertices.